Petr Pavel: Russian invasion of Ukraine

+In May 2023, Pavel advocated for the donation of L-159 fighter jets to Ukraine.
+However, the Czech army kept the planes until it re-equipped itself with newer machines.

+In an August 2024 interview with Darius Rochebin in Paris, Pavel repeatedly stressed that the Charter of the United Nations gives states the right of self-defence, and furthermore that this right is unconditional.
+His position was clear that the west should not limit Ukraine's ability to defend itself, technologically or geographically.
+Pavel said that the Czech ammunition coalition had supplied 500,000 shells to that date.

 Social issues

 Pavel holds progressive views on socio-cultural issues.
 He supports same-sex marriage and same-sex adoption, and confirmed he would not veto a law permitting recognition of same-sex unions in the Czech Republic.
 Pavel supports the introduction of euthanasia, and rejects the death penalty.

 After his election as Chair of the NATO Military Committee in 2014, Pavel criticised political correctness, arguing that it creates an environment in which those in charge are told only what they want to hear.
 He said that during his tenure as Chair of the NATO Military Committee he saw many Chiefs of General Staff who were unable to call problems by their right name due to political correctness.

+As president, Petr Pavel advocated for the Czech Republic to ratify the Istanbul Convention, a Council of Europe treaty aimed at preventing and combating violence against women and domestic abuse.

 Domestic policy

 During the presidential campaign, Pavel described himself as "right of centre, with a strong social emphasis".
 In 2019, he argued that rich people should pay higher taxes and supports stronger redistribution of wealth.
 He has cited Scandinavian countries as an inspiration.
 He said he voted for the centre-right Spolu alliance in the 2021 Czech legislative election.
 He discussed political support from Spolu during the early stages of his presidential bid, eventually stating that he did not want to be its nominee, but would welcome its endorsement.
 Spolu endorsed him in October 2022 together with two other candidates.
 Pavel said he had voted for Karel Schwarzenberg in both rounds of the 2013 Czech presidential election.
-In 2018 Czech presidential election, he voted for Pavel Fischer in the first round and Jiří Drahoš in the second.
+In the 2018 Czech presidential election, he voted for Pavel Fischer in the first round and Jiří Drahoš in the second.